-Box Type: 'fiin' Container: Meta Box ('meta') Mandatory: No Quantity: Zero or one
+Box Type: 'fiin' Container: Meta Box ('meta')

 The FD item information box is optional, although it is mandatory for files using FD hint tracks.
 It provides information on the partitioning of source files and how FD hint tracks are combined into FD sessions.
 Each partition entry provides details on a particular file partitioning, FEC encoding and associated File and FEC reservoirs.
 It is possible to provide multiple entries for one source file (identified by its item ID) if alternative FEC encoding schemes or partitionings are used in the file.
 All partition entries are implicitly numbered and the first entry has number 1.